z1dev/zkanji/README.md

 An earlier program called zkanji, released before 2014 used a different license, which is not applicatble to this version.

+The folder named `Qxt` contains unmodified source code from the Qxt project.
+It is distributed under the terms of the LGPL v2.1 or CPL 1.0.
+The project is unrelated to zkanji.
+See the `Qxt/AUTHORS` file for the authors who contributed to that project.

 ---

 ## Credits

 Qt is used for the cross platform user interface.
-On Windows (which currently is the only platform,) zkanji is linked dynamically with the Qt DLLs
+On Windows (which currently is the only platform,) zkanji is linked dynamically with the Qt DLLs.

+Some files from Qxt, a project to extend Qt, were linked to the program.
+They can be found in the `Qxt` folder.